Apoorva-Bhat23/Recipe-Management-Project/README.md

 - API for fetching public recipes

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

-## 📬 Contact
-For any queries or suggestions, connect with me at [Apoorva Y R](https://github.com/Apoorva-Bhat23).

 ---